 - 10.1 Services must adhere to the Council's 'Funding at Falkirk' guidance for allocating funds to external organisations.
-This guidance incorporates the "Code of Guidance on Funding External Bodies and Following the Public Pound" issued jointly by COSLA and the Accounts Commission, and applies where funding is provided or transferred to armslength bodies such as companies, trusts and voluntary organisations.
+This guidance incorporates the "Code of Guidance on Funding External Bodies and Following the Public Pound" issued jointly by COSLA and the Accounts Commission, and applies where funding is provided or transferred to armslength bodies such as companies, trusts, and voluntary organisations.
 Contractual arrangements which have been agreed via a process of competitive tendering are exempt, and Contract Standing Orders apply. - 10.2 Prior to the allocation of funding to an external organisation, advice should be sought from the Council's External Funding Unit.
-In summary, the process for the allocation of funding will be as follows: - determine whether funding is to be provided in line with Following the Public Pound or Contract Standing Orders (External Funding Unit will provide assistance as required); - Undertake a risk assessment based on the level of funding to be provided, the period over which funding is to be provided, and other risk factors as per Following the Public Pound Guidance; - Based on the results of the risk assessment, the following will apply: - Single year support of <£20,000 and risk assessment low: apply small grants terms and conditions.
-Authorisation by Head of Service and no requirement to report to Committee; - Single Year support of <£20,000 and risk assessment medium/high: Joint Working Agreement and Committee approval required.
-Annual report to Information Bulletin;
+In summary, the process for the allocation of funding will be as follows: - determine whether funding is to be provided in line with Following the Public Pound or Contract Standing Orders (External Funding Unit will provide assistance as required); - Undertake a financial and risk assessment ("risk assessment") based on the level of funding to be provided, the period over which funding is to be provided, and other risk factors as per Following the Public Pound Guidance; - Based on the results of the risk assessment, the following will apply: - Single year support of <£10,000 and risk assessment low/medium/high: apply small grants terms and conditions.
+Authorisation by small grants panel and Chief Executive and no requirement to report to Scrutiny Committee;

-- Multi-year support of £20,000 and risk assessment low: Joint Working Agreement and Committee approval required.
-Annual report to Information Bulletin; - Multi-year support of £20,000 and risk assessment medium/high: Joint Working Agreement and Committee approval required.
-Annual monitoring report must be submitted to Committee; - Single year support of >£20,000 and risk assessment low/medium/high: Joint Working Agreement and Committee approval required.
-Annual report to Information Bulletin; - Multi-year support of >£20,000 and risk assessment low/medium/high: Joint Working Agreement and Committee approval required.
-Annual monitoring report must be submitted to Committee.
+- Single year support of >£10,000 and <£20,000 and risk assessment low: apply small grants terms and conditions.
+Authorisation by Chief Officer and no requirement to report to Scrutiny Committee; - Single Year support of >£10,000 and <£20,000 and risk assessment medium/high: Joint Working Agreement and Executive approval required.
+Annual report to Information Bulletin; - Multi-year support of <£20,000 and risk assessment low: Joint Working Agreement and Executive approval required.
+Annual report to Information Bulletin; - Multi-year support of <£20,000 and risk assessment medium/high: Joint Working Agreement and Executive approval required.
+Annual monitoring report must be submitted to Scrutiny Committee; - Single year support of >£20,000 and risk assessment low/medium/high: Joint Working Agreement and Executive approval required.
+Annual report to Information Bulletin; - Multi-year support of >£20,000 and risk assessment low/medium/high: Joint Working Agreement and Executive approval required.
+Annual monitoring report must be submitted to Scrutiny Committee.